 Eating calcium-rich foods may do a body good, and it may help you lose weight.
 Some research shows that drinking higher amounts of milk or eating other dairy foods can help with weight loss.
 For the best all-around benefits, stick to skim or low-fat.

 Most sports and energy drinks are calorie bombs like soda.
 They may have more added nutrients, but you can find the same vitamins and minerals in low-calorie foods.
 When you're working on weight loss, stay hydrated with water rather than sports drinks, unless you need the extra nutrients because you're exercising hard and sweating a lot.

 When you need a shot of caffeine, coffee is a better choice than soda or energy drinks.
 Black coffee is calorie-free and rich in antioxidants.
-Studies have shown that consuming moderate amounts of coffee (about 3 to 4 cups a day) may improve mood and concentration, and reduce the risk of type 2 diabetes and some types of cancer.
+Studies have shown that drinking moderate amounts of coffee (about 3 to 4 cups a day) may improve mood and concentration, and may also lower the risk of type 2 diabetes and some types of cancer.

 A shot of hard liquor has fewer calories than wine or wine coolers, but once you mix in soda or cream, watch out.
 An 8-ounce white Russian made with light cream has 715 calories.
 A less fattening option is to mix rum or vodka with diet soda.

 OK, beer is not really going to help you lose weight.
 But if you're out with friends and want to share a pitcher, light beer is the way to go.
 A 12-ounce serving has about 100 calories, compared to 150 calories for regular beer.